fatimasalem/ft_printf/README.md

 - %% (percentage)

 , Also a main file is uploaded to check, test and compare my project conversions to the main printf built in command output to display the result similarities.

+To run this project please follow the following steps:

+1 - make
+2 - gcc *.c
+3 - ./a.out

+I hope that this project will benefit you by gaining sufficient information.